Cicada is currently open for submissions.

 Please send one short story of up to 5,000 words.
 We welcome all genres and experimental styles, flash fiction included.
 We are especially eager to devour stories about or set in underrepresented communities or places; stories that upbraid canonical storytelling devices; stories that pull the marginalized toward the center; and stories that play with convention and form.

 Please send one essay of up to 3,500 words.
 We publish all forms of creative nonfiction, from personal essays to original reportage to any text that shows us something new about the world.
-Examples include features about small neighborhoods that tell a story about global socioeconomic trends, essays that blur the line between the personal and the political, and writing that combines different cultural fields and literary genres.
+Examples include essays that blur the line between the personal and the political, and writing that combines different cultural fields and literary genres.
+Cicada is a literary journal, not the Opinion page of a newspaper; we do not publish general commentary of current topics.

 We’re looking for a blend of style, substance, and insight that speaks to a general audience.
 Completed drafts are preferred over pitches.